jtpio/jtpio.github.io/_drafts/js1k-2015-postmortem.md

 I wanted to do something with futuristic trains, or at least related to futuristic transportation, but not necessarily realistic.

 In the beginning I wanted to have a transparent tube with trains / objects moving inside the tube, like the Futurama transport tubes or the first picture below.
-I dropped the idea quickly because of the potential complexity of doing transparency.
+But I dropped the idea quickly because of the potential complexity of doing transparency.

 <img class="center" src="//i2.cdn.turner.com/cnnnext/dam/assets/130717103845-tube-transport-2-horizontal-large-gallery.jpg">
 Source: [http://i2.cdn.turner.com/cnnnext/dam/assets/130717103845-tube-transport-2-horizontal-large-gallery.jpg](http://i2.cdn.turner.com/cnnnext/dam/assets/130717103845-tube-transport-2-horizontal-large-gallery.jpg)